MajoRoth/hack-verifiable-environments/README.md

 ## Introduction

 Hack-Verifiable Environments is a new paradigm for evaluating reward hacking.
-This repository contains the original code for the paper, including all experiment scripts needed to reproduce the results.
+This repository contains the original code for the paper, including experiment scripts needed to reproduce the results.
 We also release Hack-Verifiable TextArena, a fork of TextArena with a filesystem wrapper for evaluating reward hacking on TextArena environments.

 ![Demo](docs/video.gif)